-Fin whales are very rare now in the Salish Sea, although they were once common.
-In 2019 a sighting southwest of Dungeness Spit near Sequim in Washington was the first for several years.
+Fin whales are scarce now in the Salish Sea, although they were once common.
+In 2019 a sighting southwest of Dungeness Spit near Sequim in Washington was the first in several years.
 The previous sighting was in 2015.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.

 Carwardine, M. (2010).
 Whales, dolphins, and porpoises.
 London: Dorling Kindersley.

 Carwardine, M. (2017).
 Mark Carwardine’s guide to whale watching in North America : USA, Canada, Mexico, where to go, what to see.
 London: Bloomsbury.

 Hadoram Shirihai, Jarrett, B., Graeme Cresswell and Kirwan, G.M.
 (2019).
 Whales, dolphins, and seals : a field guide to the marine mammals of the world.
 London: Bloomsbury Wildlife.